 The main pier at the South Street Seaport is Pier 17.
 Here you will find the recently constructed building that nearly makes up the entirety of the pier.
 Within the building and outside of the building you will find plenty to see and do.
 Below are just some of the highlights:

-Within the Pier 17 building you will find several restaurants over a couple of floors.
+Within the Pier 17 building you will find several restaurants & bars all throughout.
+These include:

-These include Carne Mare, The Fulton, The Greens, Heineken Riverdeck, Malibu Farm, Master Dips, and Ssam Bar.
-There is indoor and outdoor seating here depending on the season, so you can certainly get a meal with a view.
+There is indoor and outdoor seating here depending on the season & restaurant, so you can certainly get a meal with a view.

 On the rooftop of Pier 17 you will find a massive area full of dining areas and viewpoints.
-If you would like to rent a table (or dining tent in the winter), you can do so through The Greens.
+If you would like to rent a table, you can do so through The Greens.

 During the summer you will also find a concert series starting from May until August/September.
 You can check out the latest Pier 17 line up to take a look at what is up next.